 Looks for schedules that match your input.
-You can search according to schedule, process and/or environment name.
+You can search according to the schedule name, process and environment name.

 Enables you to filter the page according to the state of the schedule (Enabled or Disabled).